-The Golf Show held last month in Harrogate donated £5,000 to the PGA Benevolent Fund.
-Established at the founding of the Association the charity continues to assist members in hardship or distress.
+The Golf Show held last week in Harrogate donated £5,000 to the PGA Benevolent Fund.
+Established at the founding of the association the charity continues to assist members in hardship or distress.
 Now in its fifth year The Golf Show is Europe’s largest golf trade and education event with more than 60 industry-leading brands exhibiting.

-A highlight of the show was a seminar by the game’s foremost authority on the short game, Dave Pelz, who offered his insight into putting and wedge-play to PGA professionals.
-Pelz, in association with Cleveland Golf and Srixon, headlined a sell-out Teaching and Coaching Conference,.
+In addition, the game’s foremost authority on the short game, Dave Pelz, offered his insight into putting and wedge-play to PGA professionals, headlining The Golf Show 2014 finale – a sell-out Teaching and Coaching Conference, in association with Cleveland Golf and Srixon.

 The Golf Show returns to the Harrogate International Centre on 6 to 8 October 2015.
 More at www.golftradeshow.co.uk